 Effective January 1, 2002, the Company adopted Statement of Accounting Standards (SFAS), No. 142, "Goodwill and Other Intangible Assets," which establishes new accounting and reporting requirements for goodwill and other intangible assets.
 Under SFAS No. 142, all goodwill amortization ceased effective January 1, 2002.
 Goodwill attributable to each of the Company's reporting units was tested for impairment by comparing the fair value of each reporting unit with its carrying value.
 Fair value was determined using discounted cash flows, market multiples and market capitalization as of January 1, 2002.
 Significant estimates used in the methodologies include estimates of future cash flows, future short-term and long-term growth rates, weighted average cost of capital and estimates of market multiples for each of the reportable units.
-These impairment tests annually thereafter or upon divesture of a reporting unit.
+These impairment tests are required to be performed at adoption of SFAS No. 142 and at least annually thereafter or upon divesture of a reporting unit.
 The Company determined its investment in goodwill had become impaired and recorded an impairment charge of \$21,374,214.
-Under SFAS No. 142, the impairment adjustment recognized at adoption of the new rules was reflected as a cumulative effect of change in accounting principle in the Company's factored at adoption, if any, generally are required to be recognized as operating expenses.
+Under SFAS No. 142, the impairment adjustment recognized at adoption of the new rules was reflected as a cumulative effect of change in accounting principle in the Company's statements of operations.
+Impairment adjustments recognized after adoption, if any, generally are required to be recognized as operating expenses.